moosa-r/parapurrr/README.md

-parapurrr: Do purrr in Parallel
+parapurrr: Do purrr in Parallel (Alpha version)
 ================
 Moosa Rezwani
 2021-11-13